You might be surprised to know that the LIANZA Office consists of only three people.

 LIANZA Presidents serve a three-year presidential term, with consecutive one-year terms as President-elect, President, and Immediate Past President.

-The three Presidents work closely together to deliver on LIANZA’s strategic mission and five-year strategic plan.
+The three Presidents work closely together to deliver on LIANZA’s strategic mission and strategic plan.

-The LIANZA Council provides governance, policy and strategic direction for the Association and is made up of a President, President-elect, Immediate Past President, Treasurer, six Regional Councillors, two representatives of Te Rōpū Whakahau including the Te Rōpū Whakahau Tumuaki.
-The LIANZA Professional Registration Board Chair and the LIANZA Executive Director are ex-officio members.
+The LIANZA Council provide governance, policy and strategic direction for the Association and is made up of the three presidents: President, President-elect, Immediate Past President, a treasurer, and from 2023, four elected and two appointed council members.

-LIANZA wouldn't be the strong organisation it is today without the hard work from volunteers on our standing committees, advisory groups, project working groups and various other volunteer roles.
-We sincerely thank everyone who contributes time and effort, and your employers – who generously allow you to carry out LIANZA work during office hours.
+LIANZA wouldn't be the strong organisation it is today without the hard work of the volunteers on our standing committees, advisory groups, project working groups and various other volunteer roles.

-LIANZA has active member communities based regionally or with shared interests in particular aspects of library and information management.
-If you haven't joined one yet, what are you waiting for?
+LIANZA has active regional or special interest communities.
 These communities use LIANZA as a platform to connect and get things done.
-Special interest communities are formed by our members, for our members, and we love it.
+Special interest communities are formed by our members, for our members.
+Join one today!

-Te Rōpū Whakahau has been the leading national body representing Māori within the Library and Information profession in Aotearoa New Zealand since 1992.
+Te Rōpū Whakahau is the national body representing Māori within the library and information profession in Aotearoa New Zealand.